 – Warren Buffett

 That’s certainly true for Mr. Buffet, but where your medical practice is concerned, today it may take you two years to build up your reputation — and only seconds to ruin it.
 90% of your potential customer base pays attention to online reviews.
-In fact, negative reviews are generally seen as more trustworthy and are perceived as being of greater use.
+In fact, negative reviews are generally seen as more trustworthy and perceived as greater use.
 Therefore, your social media strategy will have a direct impact on your online reputation score.

 Online local/review sites such as Yelp and Healthgrades allow anyone to post a review for you (whether they’ve actually come to see you or not!).
 There are no barriers to entry and little protection against those who would use the medium to attack you (or praise you).
 Using social media as part of your overall online reputation management (ORM) strategy is your first line of defense in protecting and improving your online reputation.